Hell's Mouth to Godrevy circular walk

 There is a blowhole in the caves on the east side of the beach which makes a boom as compressed air escapes, towards high tide.
 There is also a good view of the blowhole towards the end of Navax Head which, when the tide is high and there is a sufficient swell, produces a large horizontal jet of spray.

-2. At the waymark, turn right and follow the path between the granite gateposts until it ends at two metal gates.
+2. At the waymark, turn right and follow the path between the granite gateposts to reach a gateway.

 Fishing Cove is a north-facing sandy beach on Navax Head, separated by a thin, rocky promontory from Castle Giver Cove.
 To avoid any surprises when spotting seals with binoculars, it’s worth noting that Fishing Cove is a naturist beach.
 There is a steep path down to the beach which is reported as challenging.
 The name "Castle Giver" is from the Cornish words Castel Gaver ("castle of the goats"), perhaps referring to the precipitous nature of the cliff paths here.